WATER QUALITY CA

 What contaminants are found in Simi Valley water?

-Simi Valley water systems have recorded 18 total violations, including 0 health-based violations.
-Specific contaminants vary by ZIP code — check your ZIP report for details on detected substances.
+Simi Valley water systems have recorded 18 total EPA violations, including 0 health-based violations.
+Specific contaminants vary by ZIP code - check your ZIP report for details on detected substances.

 How many water violations does Simi Valley have?

-Simi Valley has 18 total EPA violations across 3 water systems.
-2 of 6 ZIP codes have at least one violation.
+Simi Valley has 18 total EPA violations across 7 water systems.
+6 of 6 ZIP codes have at least one violation.

 How many water systems serve Simi Valley?

-Simi Valley is served by 3 public water systems supplying drinking water across 6 ZIP codes.
-Water quality can vary between systems — check your specific ZIP code for localized data.
+Simi Valley is served by 7 public water systems supplying drinking water across 6 ZIP codes.
+Water quality can vary between systems - check your specific ZIP code for localized data.

 HomeCitiesCaliforniaSimi Valley, CA → Water Quality